cope-quintana/OSI/ReadMe.txt

-First Commin by Cope :v
+First Commit by Cope :v